 a thrifted basket with milk glass and other vintage decor for Summer

-Style a Mantel
+2. Style a Mantel with Milk Glass

-The second way that I used milk glass for Summer is on the mantel!
+The second way that I used milk glass for summer is on the mantel!

 This vintage banana stand is probably my absolute favorite milk glass piece that I have in my collection.
 I found it a few years ago at a thrift store for a mere $8!
 It’s been gracing the mantel for five months now because I love it so much!